May the driver of a property-carrying vehicle be on duty for more than 14 hours?

-- During the stop, and for the duration of the stop, the driver must be at liberty to pursue activities of his/her own choosing and to leave the premises where the vehicle is situated.
+- During the stop, and for the duration of the stop, the driver must be at liberty to pursue activities of his/her own choosing.

 If circumstances allow a driver to use a valid sleeper berth without being disturbed for a specific period of waiting time, that time in the sleeper berth may be recorded as "sleeper berth" time.
 In most other circumstances, such as when the driver is required to remain with the vehicle to move it when necessary, the waiting time should be recorded as "on duty/not driving."

 If a driver takes a second job with a non-motor carrier, do those hours affect compliance with the hours-of-service rules?